tfabris/BlueGigaEmpeg/README.txt

 careful not to break any of the components sticking off the back of the display board.

+Refer to the annotated phototgraph in this repository named "I2S Wiring Modification Photo.jpg" to help understand the wiring instructions below.

 Locate 5 blank IIS pads on the front left side of the empeg motherboard.
 Pads are outlined in a white silkscreen rectangle with the letters "IIS" next to the outline.
 White silkscreen rectangle will have one corner of it with a